TheBrunoLopes/InterviewScheduler/README.md

 ```
 You can now go to `localhost:4001/v1/ui/` to experiment with the endpoints.
 ### Or you can do it yourself
-I see you are a person that takes matters into his own hands
 #### Interview Scheduler Service
 To install the dependencies you could activate a `virtualenv` and do
 ```bash